department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/mvp-usability/conversation-guide.md

 # Conversation Guide for Upcoming Appointment Questionnaire MVP Usability Testing

+_If we decide to test on mobile devices, I will have to change some directions to either have the user download the Zoom app on their mobile device or talk them through the "laptop hugging method."

 ## Intro - 5 minutes

 Thanks for joining us today!
 My name is Kristen and I also have some colleagues on the line observing and taking notes.
 Today we're going to review a prototype of a questionnaire that will help you and your doctor prepare for an upcoming appointment.
-Since this is a prototype, not everything will be clickable.
-We are looking for any feedback on the questionnaire, such as anything confusing, anything you like, if you would use this questionnaire, and more.
+Since this is a prototype, not everything will be clickable or fully functioning.
+We are looking for any feedback on the questionnaire.
+For instance, let us know if anything is confusing or if you like anything.

 Before we start, a few things I want to mention: